eums/website/index.markdown

 The Society consists of three ensembles, altogether numbering around 300 people.
-We perform at least six times per year, in addition to running community projects and Innovative Learning week events, and going on an annual tour.
+We perform at least six times per year, in addition to running community projects and Innovative Learning Week events, and going on an annual tour.

 <ul>